What is the key to obtaining corporate support for your work?

 What does it cost to provide the service?
 How much for direct services?
 Program oversight?
 How about overhead: audits and the like?
 How will the cost change if you add more people?
 Total the costs and divide this by the number of participants.
 Round up to the nearest hundred.
 This is the amount to request per person.

 What else does it take to create the results you provide?
-Determine the value of all the other the in-kind program resources your nonprofit organizes and brings to customers.
+Determine the value of all the other in-kind program resources your nonprofit organizes and brings to customers.
 Does a guest speaker teach them to write resumes?
 Do you refer people to other services to obtain counseling?
-Do your provide coaching?
+Do you provide coaching?
 Books?
 Estimate the value for all of the in-kind resources your nonprofit provides.
-(For help pricing these listen to this audio recording on the Value of Partnerships.)
 Again, divide your total by the number of participants and round to the nearest hundred.
 This is your leverage, the amount of resource each corporate gift creates.

 Explore what else, above and beyond this existing leverage, you can provide to corporate partners.
 Will a press release offer media coverage?
 Will a celebration event draw community stakeholders and a chance to publicly thank the corporations?
-Will your customers write thank you notes that corporations can post on the brag wall and in its media?
+Will your customers write appreciation notes that a business can post on the brag wall and in their media?
 Will you provide a story several months later for a newsletter—to extend the benefits of supporting your customers over time?
 Create even more leverage before you request corporate funding to make your offer irresistible.